 If you have a lot of your own images to use in VideoScribe, you can put them into a ZIP file to browse them easily before picking one to import onto your project.

-If you have a ZIP file containing images, for example, SVGs purchased from SVG Studio, you can import the ZIP file into VideoScribe to view the images it contains and add them to the canvas (one at a time).
+If you have a ZIP file containing images you can import the ZIP file into VideoScribe to view the images it contains and add them to the canvas (one at a time).

 You will be able to view SVG, PNG, JPG and animated GIF images in VideoScribe by importing the ZIP file.
 The ZIP file can contain a mixture of those image types.